Typeface vs Font: Unravelling the Mystery of Letters

 - OpenType (.otf): More advanced, supports more characters and typographic features.

-- Web Fonts: Formats like WOFF and WOFF2 are optimised for website use.
+- Web Fonts: Formats such as WOFF and WOFF2 are optimised for web use.

 The Legal Landscape: Licensing and Usage